 Transitional rehabilitation program

-As of Dec.
-20, 2019, we have restricted visiting guidelines to protect all patients and staff due to influenza.
+As of October 2020, we have restricted visiting guidelines to protect all patients and staff due to COVID-19 and influenza.

 The Transitional Rehabilitation Program (TRP) is a high-intensity, inpatient rehabilitation facility.
 This nationally recognized, 48-bed skilled nursing facility is staffed by our interdisciplinary team of care providers.

 If you have a disability or are recovering from illness, injury or surgery the TRP team can help you gain greater independence.

 The philosophy of care integrates a holistic, mind-body approach within a healing environment, dedicated to providing you with whole-person care.
 This allows you to identify and work toward your goals, leading to increased independence and function.

 In 2016, the TRP earned a five-star rating from the Centers for Medicare and Medicaid Services.

 This team is made up rehabilitation specialists that include: